Xcaciv/XCBatch/README.md

 // TODO: Code example

-> **note:** Generally speaking a queue is not meant to store data, it is meant to ensure the processing of data.
-Therefore, Batch 90 queues source information and not objects.
+> **note:** It is important to note that generally speaking a queue is not meant to store data.
+It is meant to ensure the processing of data.
+Therefore, Batch 90 queues source information and not object trees.
 Creating any sort of complex source objects is strongly discouraged as it will degrade this frameworks performance and efficiency.
+String parsing/serialization source data is also discouraged for this reason.

 ### TODO

-- add IDisposable to IQueueBackend and IQueueFrontend
 - Implement Processor factory
 - WCF distributed queue client
 - Azure Storage Queue